-Clh Healthcare Center is the lone nursing home we found in Homerville, Georgia.
+River Brook Healthcare Center is the lone nursing home we found in Homerville, Georgia.
 With a terrible overall grade of F, this facility isn't high on our list.
 This nursing home is really as bad as it gets.
-If you aren't deterred by this nursing home's report card, feel free to continue reading to learn more about its category grades.
-We discuss inspections in the next section.
+More information on this nursing home's category grades may be found below.
+Its best category is inspections, which is addressed in the next section.

 - Nursing Home